Kzax01/AWS-Security-Aerosecure/SecurityHub/02_Identifying_Threats_AWS_Security_Hub/walkthrough.md

 > ➡️ It is perfect for our project.

+### Go back to the Security Hub
+After we deployed our services ( it can take some times), we can see that we start to have few findings by region.

+![sechub1stfidings]

 ---

 ## Phase 2: Monitoring Suspect #1 - Martina's Activities

 🚨 **Suspect Identified: Martina**

-A seemingly innocent user—or is she?
+> A seemingly innocent user... or is she?
 Let’s observe.

 ### 🔑 Logging in as Martina